 How do I know?

-I’ve tried loads of email discovery services and dozens of tips and tricks.
+I’ve tried loads of tips & tricks and dozens of email discovery services, both free and premium.

-Most of them did not work at all.
-Some were not particularly effective.
-So I kept trying to improve the process.
+Most of them did not work for me at all.
+Some were not particularly efficient and took too much of my time.
+So I kept trying to optimize the process.

 I’ll start with the simplest method of finding an email address: